-Customers have preferred to help themselves for a while now - this isn't new information.
-It makes sense: when it comes to quick, low-stakes issues, it's often easier to find the answer via a help centre instead of reaching out to customer support.
+Customers have preferred to help themselves for a while now – this isn’t new information.
+It makes sense: when it comes to quick, low-stakes issues, it’s often easier to find the answer via a help centre instead of reaching out to a customer support agent.

 7. Connect channels under a single source of truth

 Regardless of which channels your customers prefer, you’ll need customer service software that connects every customer interaction under a single, connective layer of tissue.